Optimal enzyme rhythms in cells: Optimal enzyme profiles

-with the adaptation matrix $\Aux = -\Fuu\inv\, \Fux$.
-The synergy matrices $\Fuu$ and $\Fux$ are given by Eq.~(\ref{eq:statichessians}), and $\Fuu$ is invertible because our initial state is assumed to be optimal.
-Eq.~(\ref{eq:OptimalRespSimple}) can be proven easily: in an optimal adaptation, the fitness gradient must vanish before the perturbation ($\fv_{\rm u}(\xvref,\uvref)=0$) and after the adaptation ($\fv_{\rm u}(\xvref+\dxvb,\uvref+\duvb)=0$).
-By expanding these equations to first order and equating them, we obtain the condition $\Delta \fv_{\rm u} = \Fuu \duvb + \Fux \dxvb = 0$; solving for $\duvb$ yields Eq.~(\ref{eq:OptimalRespSimple}).
-As an example, consider a single reaction.
-The fitness function reads $\ffit(u,x) = \gplus(u,x)-\hminus(u)$.
-If the cost function is not too steep, the optimal enzyme activity $\ub^{\rm opt}(x) = \mbox{argmax}_{u} \ffit(u,\xb)$ is positive (see SI \ref{sec:ex1} for an example model).
-Since the fitness function is negatively curved, any spontaneous enzyme variation would lead to a fitness loss.
-As the substrate level increases from $\xb$ to $\xb+\Delta \xb$, the optimal enzyme activity also increases.
-The optimal adaptation to a small change $\Delta \xb$
+with the adaptation matrix $\Aux = -\Fee\inv\, \Fex$.
+The synergy matrices $\Fee$ and $\Fex$ are given by Eq.~(\ref{eq:statichessians}), and $\Fee$ is invertible because it stems from an enzyme-optimal reference state\footnote{Eq.~(\ref{eq:OptimalRespSimple}) can be proven as follows: after an optimal adaptation, the fitness gradient must vanish before the perturbation ($\fv_{\rm e}(\xvref,\evref)=0$) and after the adaptation ($\fv_{\rm e}(\xvref+\dxvb,\evref+\devb)=0$).
+After a first-order expansion, and equating the two expressions, we obtain the condition $\Delta \fv_{\rm e} = \Fee \devb + \Fex \dxvb = 0$.
+Solving for $\devb$ yields Eq.~(\ref{eq:OptimalRespSimple}).}. \co{FN: what about non-strict optimum, with vanishing eigenvalues?} Consider a single reaction as an example.
+The fitness function reads $\ffit(e,x) = \gplus(e,x)-\hminus(e)$.
+The optimality problem leads to a non-zero enzyme activity\footnote{With a very steep cost functions, the enzyme may be inactive.} $\eb^{\rm opt}(x) = \mbox{argmax}_{e}\, \ffit(e,\xb)$ (see SI \ref{sec:ex1} for an example).
+Since the fitness function is negatively curved, any spontaneous variation around the optimal point would lead to a fitness loss.
+When the substrate level increases from $\xb$ to $\xb+\Delta \xb$, the optimal enzyme activity also increases.
+The optimal adaptation profile